rabbasi2/task-5-database-interface/README.md

 *As a team:*

 1. Make a branch with an archived version of your first questionnaire script.
+2. Create a database that has the appropriate variables and variable types (this might be an accessory script or a conditional statement in your script)
 3. Modify your script to do the following:
+  - connect to a MySQL database (HINT: this will involve setting variables for MySQL username, password, and location)
   - enter the data input by users into a MySQL database
+  - dump the MySQL database into a .sql file in your repository directory with the rest of your files after it has been modified with nex data

 *Individually:*